 Beck AT, Bredemeier K. A Unified Model of Depression: Integrating Clinical, Cognitive, Biological, and Evolutionary Perspectives.
 Clinical Psychological Science.
 2016;4(4):596-619. doi:10.1177/2167702616628523

-If you have any questions or comments, you can leave them on the YouTube video page.
+If you have any questions or comments, please leave them on the YouTube video page.